MUtils-MC/MChallenge/.github/assets/README-Modrinth.md

 - `Starter Pickaxe` - Each player starts with an unbreakable wooden pickaxe

 🏷️ **Tags**
-- `Medium` - Slightly more difficult than normal Minecraft but still very doable
+- `Medium` - Slightly more difficult than normal Minecraft but still very doable<br>*Currently requires full access*
 </details><details><summary><b>Snake Challenges</b> ▪ <img src='https://mutils.net/images/mc/grab/rendered/red_concrete_powder.png' width='18'></summary>
 You can only move on your personal snake, which permanently move in your viewing direction